calebtkjordan/css-portfolio-challenge/README.md

 - Update and expand the portfolio as the course progresses, adding real projects in place of initial placeholders.

 ## Deployment
-The portfolio is deployed via GitHub Pages and can be viewed [here].
+The portfolio is deployed via GitHub Pages and can be viewed [here](https://calebtkjordan.github.io/css-portfolio-challenge/).

 ![Preview](images/preview.png)